JakeLMeyer/Portfolio_Projects/Recommender_System_Movies/README_Recommender_Movie.md

 The project was completed in Jupyter Notebook (through Anaconda Navigator) via Python.
 All relevant libraries are called out in the Import Necessary Libraries section of the code.

 ## Data Preprocessing
-Merged the df_ratings and df_movies dataframes together for the analysis.
-Structure the dataframe so it can be grouped by a movie input and output the top movies to recommend based on correlation value.
+Merged the df_ratings and df_movies dataframes together.
+Structured the dataframe so it could be grouped by a movie input and output the top movies to recommend based on correlation value.

 ## Model Training
 Receive input from the user and sort the dataframe based on correlation value.